-AXA IM will engage with a selection of oil and gas companies that remain in scope based on clear objectives and a specific timeframe, with the objective of ensuring they develop credible transition plans consistent with the goals of the Paris Agreement and are on track in their delivery, but also that their current operational practices aim to mitigate negative impacts on the environment.
+AXA IM will engage with a selection of oil and gas companies that remain in scope based on clear objectives and a specific timeframe, with the objective of ensuring they develop credible transition plans and are on track in their delivery, but also that their current operational practices aim to mitigate negative impacts on the environment.
 These companies are identified through a combination of materiality criteria, climate and transition strategies, and environmental impact.

-When looking at companies' operational practices, for all companies, from 2022, we will monitor the GHG intensity of oil & gas production, which includes methane emissions and methane flaring, and will challenge poor performers.
-For companies active in the shale segment, we will in addition focus our dialogue on water consumption and wastewater production.
+When looking at companies' operational practices, for all companies, from 2022, we will monitor the GHG intensity of Oil & Gas production, which includes methane emissions and methane flaring, and will challenge poor performers.
+For companies active in the Shale segment we will in addition focus our dialogue on water consumption and waste water production.